snoby/home_docs/docs/drone.md

 The Drone server  is running in a docker container only setup with http, however the reverse proxy is doing it's https termination.

 ## Gotcha's with reverse proxy SSL termination.
-The reverse proxy SSL termination presents a couple of little issues in the configuation.
+The reverse proxy SSL termination presents a couple of little issues in the configuration.
 Normally the http port is set to 301 return a redirect.
 Which the agent can't handle.

 Therefore when setting up behind a reverse proxy that will be terminating the SSL you have to do the following